Bo-Lennart/hangman/docs/README.md

 * Select your preferred deplyment type; Automatic Deployment or Manual Deployment

 ## Fork Repository to GitHub
+Forking the GitHub account creates a copy of the Repository.
+Changes can be made on this copy without affecting the original.

+1. Log in to GitHub and locate the desired repository
+2. Click the Fork button in the top corner, inline with the repository name.

 ## Clone Repository on GitHub